 A Social Media Marketing Triangle

+Social Media Marketing in Trade Shows is a very effective marketing tool.
 If you’re not involved in social media marketing yet, it’s likely that you’re a small or mid-sized business, and you have avoided it because it seemed cost-prohibitive and time-consuming.
 The good news is that large corporations have been pouring money into research and development of ways to make a profit using social media and how best to use it as a marketing tool.
 You get the benefit of their experience…and expenditures.
-There’s a lot to learn from observing the tactics those larger companies are using, and you can use the principles they’ve discovered to your own benefit.
+There’s a lot to learn from observing tactics larger companies are using.
+You can also use the principles they’ve discovered to your own benefit.

-- Be A Dedicated Tagger – No, put down the spray paint.
+No, put down the spray paint.
 We’re talking about hashtags.
 You know, those little pound signs you see everywhere?
 Those are actually important.
 Using hashtags effectively in your social media posts can expand the reach of your message, visual branding, and products exponentially.
-Your brand and each of your products should have a short, simple, memorable hashtag, and you should use them in every post where they’re applicable.
+Your brand and products should have a short and memorable hashtag, and you should use them in every post possible.
 Alongside your own tags, you should also include more popular, better-known tags whenever they actually relate to your post.
 For example, use the hashtag(s) for whatever trade show you’re posting about; doing this gives your post a huge boost in distribution because now, anyone who searches for the trade shows tag will be exposed to your post.
 Hooray, you’ve just gained a lot of exposure with very little effort!

-- Easy Ways To Create Post-Worthy Displays – Social media loves a good spectacle, but it really thrives on things that are fun and quirky.
-Snarky, funny, or philosophical sayings with simpler graphics (these are called “memes”) are always popular, as are funny pictures of animals…or funny pictures of people with pictures of funny animals.
+Social media loves a good spectacle, but it really thrives on things that are fun and quirky.
+Snarky, funny, or philosophical sayings with simple graphics (called “memes”) are always popular.
 The point is you don’t have to spend a fortune to create a display that people are going to want to photograph and post on social media.
 Print something great on a banner and put it on a banner stand next to your booth.
 Be sure to include your hashtag!
 You can also make use of Instagram’s penchant for photo scavenger hunts by placing a series of banner stands around the venue, and having people collect and post pictures of them.
 Seriously.
 It may sound like too silly idea to work, but people do this.
 All.
 The.
 Time.